usman-khalid/edge-delivery-figma-multisite/README.md

 ## How the Figma integration works

-The build script reads `tokens/$themes.json` and, for each theme, collects the token and builds CSS variables with the `ds` prefix (this can be changed [here](https://github.com/usman-khalid/edge-delivery-figma-multisite/blob/main/tools/scripts/build-design-system.mjs#L51) to reflect the name of the design system)
+The build script reads `tokens/$themes.json` and, for each theme, collects the tokens and builds CSS variables with the `ds` prefix (this prefix be changed [here](https://github.com/usman-khalid/edge-delivery-figma-multisite/blob/main/tools/scripts/build-design-system.mjs#L51) to reflect the name of the design system, or removed entirely)

 Example output variables: